-- check they have only authorised materials - hand in any materials that are not permitted.
+check they have only authorised materials

+• hand in any materials that are not permitted.

 You are only allowed to have applications open that are necessary to access the test and keep your device secure.
 Only one browser and one browser tab may be open at any one time.
-If you have any other applications or browser tabs open, please close them now.
+All browser features, such as the sidebar, plugins and extensions except those permitted as an adjustment for specific students, must be closed and all system auto-correct and text-related keyboard functions must be switched off.
+If you have any of these open or other applications or browsers, please close them now.

-- check whether they have any unnecessary applications or browser tabs open - close any applications or browser tabs.
+- check whether they have any unnecessary applications or browsers, browser tabs or browser features open - close any unnecessary applications, browsers, browser tabs or browser features.